 The Goonj model has emerged as a worldwide case study around deploying surplus material circularity to mobilise large scale civic-engagement-led material poverty alleviation, community dignity and agency-led rural development and rural wisdom-led climate change mitigation work.

-Anshu has done his Mass communications twice and his masters in Economics.
-Starting as a freelance journalist, he left a corporate job in 1998 and founded GOONJ with a mission to make clothing a matter of concern and to bring it among the list of subjects for the development sector.
-His mission was to address the most basic but ignored need of clothing and the multifaceted role it plays in villages across India.
+Anshu studied Mass communication and did his masters in Economics.
+Starting as a freelance journalist, he left a corporate job in 1998 and founded GOONJ.
+His mission was to make clothing a matter of concern and to bring it among the list of development issues,to address the most basic but ignored need of clothing and the multifaceted role it plays in the lives of people, especially in rural India.

 Anshu sees his work as a way to address a core challenge of our times; the growing gap and inequality between the urban prosperity & rural poverty.Taking the menacing growth of urban waste Anshu used it effectively and efficiently as a tool to trigger large scale development work on diverse issues in some of the most backward areas and remote communities of India.
 In the process he has created a model of a parallel economy which is not cash based but trash based.
 With Goonj, Anshu has brought attention to a nonmarket, nonmonetary approach — one grounded in empathy and dignity.
 He has turned the mostly passive urban and rural masses into prime stakeholders and actors addressing their own needs by solving their own problems.
 He has done this by weaving together a beautiful pipeline system from the cities to the villages for channelizing resources to create empowerment and development in rural India.
 Anshu considers one of Goonj’s central work to be changing mindsets about the immense humanitarian potential of people facing poverty by reusing urban surplus and demonstrating a model that delivers as promised.

 Some experiences from the field

 ” It all started as small social media posts with some old clicks of my travels, some questions and sometime a lot of anger too.